ahlulmukh/teneo-autoclaim/readme.md

    npm install
    ```

-3. cahnge your proxy `nano proxy.txt` file in the root directory and add your proxies (one per line).
+3. change your proxy `nano proxy.txt` file in the root directory and add your proxies (one per line).
    Format Proxy

    ```